 Driving from Melbourne to the Dandenong Ranges

-Drive your hire car along the Eastern Freeway passing through the Eastlink tollway.
+Directions: Drive your hire car along the Eastern Freeway passing through the Eastlink tollway.
 Make an exit at Burwood Highway and head to Upper Ferntree Gully.
 You can also exit at Canterbury Road and head to Montrose.
 From Montrose, turn right at the roundabout and follow the Mount Dandenong Tourist Road through Kalorama and Mount Dandenong to Olinda.

 There are several options for travel from three course fine dining with local wines included, to dangling your legs over the side and getting up close to nature.
 Special events such as “Thomas The Tank Engine” days and murder mystery themes are also available.
 Puffing Billy departs from Belgrave 3-4 times daily depending on conditions.
-You can buy your tickets here.

 2. Take scenic drives, camp and picnic in the ranges